-The winter season brings enough torment, with cold and flu season, freezing temperatures, and the constant need for deicer.
-But on top of sickness and the bitter cold, winter can also usher in a particular plumbing program – frozen pipes.
+The winter season brings enough misery, with cold and flu season, frigid temperatures, and the constant need for deicer.
+But on top of sickness and the awful cold, it can also usher in a particular plumbing program – frozen pipes.

-When the freezing temperatures arrive and the water in your pipes freeze and enlarge, it can cause anything from a tiny leak, to a huge flooding of your home.
-HouseLogic.com said that water damage from burst pipes is one of the most common homeowners insurance claims, with the typical claim costing around $5000.
+When the temperatures drop down below freezing and the water in your pipes freeze and enlarge, it can result in anything from a small leak, to a huge flooding of your home.
+HouseLogic.com said that water damage from burst pipes is one of the most typical homeowners insurance claims, with the typical claim costing around $5000.

 So what can you do if you think your pipes may be frozen?
 Levy & Son Service Experts is here to with some tips.